adnanZe/WayFinder_vue3/README.md

 - ESLint - A tool for identifying and reporting on patterns found in JavaScript code
 - Prettier - A code formatter
 - TypeScript - A typed superset of JavaScript
+- BootstrapVue - A library for design UI

 ### Available Scripts